davidleger95/resume.davejs.dev/README.md

 - Storybook: for developing and testing different variants of components
 - Playwright: for visual regression testing
 - Stylelint: for ensuring CSS is clean (I'd especially like to lint for rational-ordering, which keeps properties with similar functionality grouped closely)
-- bundlesize: I'd like to add bundlesize check for
+- bundlesize: I'd like to add bundlesize check for extreme bloat.
+Sometimes you can accidentally include deps that are way too heavy for what they do and it's better to just write something yourself.